-- 1. Verify that the FilesMatch directive that denies access to all files is present as shown in step 3 of the remediation. - 2.
+- 1. Verify that the FilesMatch directive that denies access to all files is present as shown in step 3 of the remediation with the order of Deny, Allow. - 2.
 Verify that there is another FilesMatch directive similar to the one in step 4 of the remediation, with an expression that matches the approved file extensions.

-1. Compile a list of existing file extension on the web server.
-The following find/awk command may be useful, but is likely to need some customization according to the appropriate webroot directories for your web server.
-Please note that the find command skips over any files without a dot (.) in the file name, as these are not expected to be appropriate web content.
+1. Compile a list of existing file extensions on the web server.
+The following find/awk command may be useful but is likely to need some customization according to the appropriate webroot directories for your web server.
+Please note that the find command skips over any files without a dot (.) in the filename, as these are not expected to be appropriate web content.

+find \/htdocs -type f -name '\.\' | awk -F. '{print \$NF }' | sort -u

+- 2. Review the list of existing file extensions.
+Remove those that are inappropriate and add any appropriate file extensions expected to be added to the web server in the near future. - 3.
+Add the FilesMatch directive below, which denies access to all files by default.

 '''

-find /htdocs -type f -name '.' | awk -F. '{print $NF }' | sort -u

-'''

-- 2. Review the list of existing file extensions, for appropriate content for the web server, remove those that are inappropriate and add any additional file extensions expected to be added to the web server in the near future. - 3.
-Add the FilesMatch directive below which denies access to all files by default.

-'''

 Block all files by default, unless specifically allowed.

 <FilesMatch "^.$">

+Order Deny,Allow

-Require all denied
+Deny from all

 </FilesMatch>

 '''

-4. Add another a FilesMatch directive that allows access to those file extensions specifically allowed from the review process in step 2.
+4. Add another FilesMatch directive that allows access to those file extensions specifically allowed from the review process in step 2.
 An example FilesMatch directive is below.
 The file extensions in the regular expression should match your approved list, and not necessarily the expression below.